 In the sixteenth century, the temporary seat of supreme power under Holy Roman Emperor and King of Spain Charles V, who endowed it with the status of the “imperial and crowned city” (UNESCO).

 Ironically it is considered that moving the capital to Madrid, which caused the economic and political decline of Toledo, actually saved the city’s historic architecture and culture and allows us to enjoy the incredible museum city still today!

 So yes, there are plenty of Toledo Spain Attractions to fill a day!

-Once considered an overlooked gem, Toledo, which floats high above a bend in the Tagus River, is now one of Spain’s most popular sites and rightfully so.
+Once considered an overlooked gem, Toledo, which floats high above a bend in the Tagus River, is now one of Spain’s most iconic landmarks and rightfully so.

-This is not to say the other three are not worth a visit (they are all on the same path!) but just if your running short on time.
+This is not to say the other these other places are not Toledo Spain points of interest or worth a visit (they are all on the same path!) but just if your running short on time.
 Each site is €2.50 to visit individually otherwise so make sure you visit more than 3 for it to be worth it!

 Inside the monastery, such a special place – The nature with the architecture and the silence just flawed me!

 This city truly inspired me, it’s amazing views looking at it and from its peaks looking across its plains.
 It’s an old town which is almost entirely untouched and just the general feeling of getting lost in a city with so much history.